Korean Food: Homemade Dumplings

 Continuing with my Korean food extravaganza. . . we made homemade mandoo or Korean dumplings today.
 This is a very traditional food to make and eat around this time of the year, especially on New Year’s Day.
 It takes a little more time obviously to make these, but it is so worth it.

-Because the girls were eating these, we opted NOT to make the kimchi mandoo (which I LOVE). . but it’s ok, these were just as delicious.
-The girls like shrimp so we made mandoo with lean ground pork, shrimp, noodles and Korean chives.
-We usually add some tofu to our mandoo but you have to squeeze the hell out of it and neither my mother nor I felt like doing that today.
+Because the girls were eating these, we opted NOT to make the kimchi dumplings (which I LOVE). . but it’s ok, these were just as delicious.
+The girls like shrimp so we made dumplings with lean ground pork, shrimp, noodles and Korean chives.
+We usually add some tofu too but you have to squeeze the hell out of it and neither my mother nor I felt like doing that today.

 So, we ate some, froze some and will be eating these -once the rest of my family arrives here in Dallas- when we make Duk Mandoo Guk.
 (Photo down below; recipe can be found by clicking on the link.)
-This soup is almost always served at most Korean households on New Year’s Day.
+This is the traditional dish to make for Korean households on New Year’s Day.
 It’s tradition yo.

 I hope you enjoy!